-The coffee house is close to the State Opera House (so a good option for a post-performance drink) and Karlsplatz station.
+The coffee house is close to the State Opera House.
+Which makes it an option for a (quick) post-performance drink.

 If you’re a fan of Viennese art and culture around the late 19th/early 20th centuries, then the Secession building is a few steps away, with its Beethoven Frieze by Klimt.
 And in the other direction is Otto Wagner’s famous station pavilion.